Transfer and Exam Credit

 Credit hours for remedial courses, internship/externship, independent study/independent research are not eligible for transfer to AU.

 Technical or vocational credit hours may not be eligible for transfer to AU.

 A student who wishes to transfer foreign language courses from previous institutions must follow the guidelines established by AU’s Department of World Languages and Cultures (WLC).
 For more information, please visit the WLC website at www.american.edu/cas/wlc/placement.cfm.

 Credit through examination will be given in accordance with the guidelines AU stipulates for all admitted students.
 All scores must be sent by the testing agency directly to AU.
 Credit will be applied toward a student’s program of study at the academic unit’s discretion.

 All exam scores must be received by the AU Office of Admissions no later than the end of the second enrolled term.
-Exam scores more than six years old may not be accepted for credit.
-A student whose exam scores articulate as credit for one or more courses in the General Education Program may apply up to 4 credit-by-exam courses to their General Education requirement.
-Additional courses may still be applied toward the major or minor, or as elective credit.
+Exam scores more than six years old will not be accepted for credit.
+Advanced credit exams may not be used to satisfy AU Core requirements.
+Advanced credit exams may still be applied toward the major or minor, or as elective credit.
 For more information, see the AU policy concerning credit by exam at: www.american.edu/admissions/examcredit.cfm.